 I love reading.
-During my twenties I was all about reading chick lits.
-Whilst predictable maybe I loved them.
-In recent years I tend to choose thrillers.
+During my twenties I was all about easy read chick lit books.
+Or maybe the more appropriate term is light woman’s fiction books.
+Whilst easy read chick lit books are a little predictable I really enjoy them.
+In recent years when looking for a new book I tend to sway towards thrillers.
 Gripping psychological books that keep me guessing.
 However during this rather strange stressful time I feel myself needing to escape in something a little lighter.
 An easy chick lit read with a happy ending.
 Books which are predictable and comforting.

-Here are 5 great chick lit that make me smile and can be read over and over again.
+Here are 5 great easy read chick lit books that make me smile and can be read over and over again.

-Jane Green has always been my go to author when it goes to chick lits.
+Jane Green has always been my go to author when it goes to easy read chick lit books.
 Bookends is definitely one of my favourites of hers.

 Following a group of friends and their lives.
 Including unlucky in love Cath and Si.
 When an old friend and Queen Bee from University reappears back in their life.
 What could she possibly want?
 Will she pull the friendship apart?

 Such a good laugh out loud book with lovable characters.
+I think I have read this book over a 100 times.
+So easy to read, warm and enjoyable.
 I would also recommend Jemima J by Jane Green.

 The book follows Amy and her family.
 Amy’s husband having just lost his Father declares he needs a Break from their marriage and life.
 I think we can all relate to this at times.
 However I loved the main character Amy, she was warm, funny and relatable.
 Whilst it is light hearted it definitely makes you think about how our life can change without warning.